What is Ne-Yo's Net Worth?

 Songwriting Phase

 Columbia initially signed Ne-Yo but soon dropped him.
 By 2003, Ne-Yo already had all the songs he needed for his debut album recorded and ready to go.
 His big break came when singer Marques Houston heard the lead single "That Girl" and helped Ne-Yo re-record the track.
-"That Girl" then featured on Houston's debut album, MH.
+"That Girl" was then featured on Houston's debut album, MH.
 After people learned that Ne-Yo wrote the song, he was recognized as one of the industry's best songwriters.

 Suddenly, a wide range of musicians wanted to work with Ne-Yo.
 During the next couple of years, Ne-Yo worked with prominent artists such as Teedra Moses, Christina Milan, Youngstown, B2K, Faith Evans, and many others.
 Ne-Yo's most important songwriting gig came in 2004 when he wrote "Let Me Love You" for Mario.
 The song became a number-one hit, cementing Ne-Yo as one of the most sought-after songwriters in the industry.
 The success of the song prompted Jay-Z to sign Ne-Yo to a new deal after watching him perform.